matsui528/gh-ec2/README.md

 - `gh ec2 stop INSTANCE_NAME`
     - Stop the instance.
 - `gh ec2 ssh INSTANCE_NAME`
-    - Log in the instance by SSH
+    - Log in the instance by SSH.
 - `gh ec2 nautilus INSTANCE_NAME`
-    - Open the nautilus to the instance.
+    - Open the home directory of the instance remotely by nautilus.
 - `gh ec2 ip INSTANCE_NAME`
     - Get the IP of the instance.

+## Tips
+- How to modify the config file?
+    - Edit `~/.instance_list.json` directly.
+- How to specify a different config file?
+    - Run the command with `--config YOUR_CONFIG_FILE`, e.g., `gh ec2 config --config SOMEWHERE/my_config.json`